docker-hy/docker-hy.github.io/part1.md

 ## What is Docker?

 Applications are often developed and tested on one machine.
-This leads to a problem more commonly known as "works on my machine" where the developer does not know why or how the application does not work on a different machine.
+This leads to a problem more commonly known as "works on my machine", where the developer does not know why or how the application does not work on a different machine.
 In addition, different parts of a system may change over time, possibly leading to the application not working.
 These changes may be anything from an operating system update to changes in dependencies, or even hardware changes.

 Docker combines the application and its dependencies into an **image** that can then be run on any machine, provided it can run Docker.

 ![]({{ "/images/1/container.png" | absolute_url }})

-A container consists of only the dependencies of the Application A and Application A itself.
+A container consists only of a given application and its dependencies.

 Isn't there already a solution for this?
-Virtual Machines are not the same as the Docker Engine and they solve different problems.
-We will not be looking into Virtual Machines on this course.
-But here's a diagram to give you a rough idea.
+Virtual Machines are not the same as the Docker Engine - they solve different problems.
+We will not be looking into Virtual Machines in this course.
+However, here's a diagram to give you a rough idea of the difference.

 ![]({{ "/images/1/docker-explained-3.png" | absolute_url }})

 The difference between virtual machine and docker solutions after moving Application A to an incompatible system "Operating System B".

-### Image? ###
+### What's a Docker Image? ###

 Image is a file.
 It is built according to an instruction file called Dockerfile.
-An image never changes; you can not edit an existing file but you can create a new **layer** to it.
+An image never changes; you can not edit an existing file, but you can create a new **layer** to it.

-### Container? ###
+### What's a Docker Container? ###

-Containers contain only everything that is required to execute an application.
-You can start, stop and interact with them.
-They are **isolated** environments in the host machine but can interact via defined methods (TCP/UDP) with each other and the host machine.
+Containers only contain that which is required to execute an application; and you can start, stop and interact with them.
+They are **isolated** environments in the host machine with the ability to interact with each other and the host machine itself via defined methods (TCP/UDP).

 ### Image vs container ###